Complex-Portal/complex-portal-documentation/cp_content.md

 ### Complex Variants

 If variant forms of a complex exist i.e. the same functional unit can exist in alternate forms with differing macromolecular composition, these are curated as separate objects.
 For example, PDGF can exist as a PDGF-A homodimer, PDGF-B homodimer, PDGF-AB heterodimer, PDGF-C homodimer and a PDGF-D homodimer.
 If the variants have well-accepted names, e.g. PDGF-AB, these may be used as the primary name.
 If not, then the recommended name is qualified by variant 1, variant 2 e.g. [TRAMP complex variant 1](https://www.ebi.ac.uk/complexportal/complex/CPX-1678).

+### Versioning

+A version is identified by a .x suffix (where x is a number) of the accession number.
+The version is included in the download files but not displayed on the website.

+A complex receives a new version if its participants change (adding or removing one or more participants) or its function is redefined.